YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 *-updateresync=</path/to/bkup-orig-repl-inst-file>*

--updateresync guarantees YottaDB/GT.M that the replicating instance was, or is, in sync with the originating instance and it is now safe to resume replication.
+-updateresync guarantees YottaDB that the replicating instance was, or is, in sync with the originating instance and it is now safe to resume replication.
 Use -updateresync only in the following situations:

-- To replace an existing replication instance files when an upgrade to a YottaDB/GT.M version changes the instance file format.
+- To replace an existing replication instance files when an upgrade to a YottaDB version changes the instance file format.
 Consult the release notes to determine whether this applies to your upgrade.
 - When an existing replication instance file is unusable because it was damaged or deleted, and is replaced by a new replication instance file.
 - Setting up an A→P configuration for the first time if P is an existing instance with existing updates that are not, and not expected to be, in the originating instance.
 - Setting up a new replicating instance from a backup of the originating instance (A->P only) or one of its replicating secondary instances.
-- If you are running a YottaDB/GT.M version prior to V5.5-000 and you have to set up a replicating instance from a backup of an originating instance.
+- If you are running an older YottaDB version and you have to set up a replicating instance from a backup of an originating instance.

 -updateresync uses the journal sequence number stored in the replicating instance's database and the history record available in the backup copy of the replication instance file of the originating instance (</path/to/bkup-orig-repl-inst-file>) to determine the journal sequence number at which to start replication.

-When replication resumes after a suspension (due to network or maintenance issues), YottaDB/GT.M compares the history records stored in the replication instance file of the replicating instance with the history records stored in the replication instance file of the originating instance to determine the point at which to resume replication.
+When replication resumes after a suspension (due to network or maintenance issues), YottaDB compares the history records stored in the replication instance file of the replicating instance with the history records stored in the replication instance file of the originating instance to determine the point at which to resume replication.
 This mechanism ensures that two instances always remain in sync when a replication connection resumes after an interruption. -updateresync bypasses this mechanism by ignoring the replication history of the replicating instance and relying solely on the current journal sequence number and its history record in the originating instance's history to determine the point for resuming replication.
 As it overrides a safety check, use -updateresync only after careful consideration.
-You can check with your YottaDB/GT.M support channel as to whether -updateresync is appropriate in your situation.
+You can check with your YottaDB support channel as to whether -updateresync is appropriate in your situation.

 To perform an updateresync, the originating instance must have at least one history record.
 You need to take a backup (BACKUP -REPLINST) of the replication instance file of the originating instance while the Source Server is running.
 This ensures that the instance file has at least one history record.
 Even though it is safe to use a copy (for example, an scp) of the replication instance file of the originating instance taken after shutting down its Source Server, BACKUP -REPLINST is recommended because it does not require Source Server shutdown.
 You also need an empty instance file (-INSTANCE_CREATE) of the replicating instance to ensure that it bypasses the history information of the current and prior states.

-You also need use -updateresync to replace your existing replication instance files if a YottaDB/GT.M version upgrade changes the instance file format.
-The instance file format was changed in V5.5-000.
-Therefore, upgrading a replicating instance from a version prior to YottaDB/GT.M V5.5-000 up to V5.5-000 or higher requires replacing its instance file.
+You also need use -updateresync to replace your existing replication instance files if a YottaDB version upgrade changes the instance file format.

-Prior to V5.5-000, -updateresync did not require the argument (<bckup_orig_repl_inst_file>).
-The syntax for -updateresync depends on the YottaDB/GT.M version.

 For information on the procedures that use -updateresync, refer to “Setting up a new replicating instance of an originating instance (A→B, P→Q, or A→P)”, “Replacing the replication instance file of a replicating instance (A→B and P→Q)”, “Replacing the replication instance file of a replicating instance (A→P)”, and “Setting up a new replicating instance from a backup of the originating instance (A→P)”.